SylviaOkeke/Various_Projects/SQL/Readme.md

 In this project I'm going to use Sales dataset consisting of customer, salesdate, amount and Geoid to practice SQL commands.

 ### Technologies
-MySQL workbench
+- MySQL workbench

 ### Documentation
-This dataset is from the Awesome Chocolates Dataset (Chandoo.org)
+This dataset is from the Awesome Chocolates Dataset (Chandoo.org).

-Data Set